 Investment Reserve Accounts.
-If required on a reset date, the administrator will establish and maintain in the name of the indenture trustee one or more investment reserve accounts.
+On the closing date, and on any subsequent reset date when a related accumulation account is established for a class of reset rate notes, the administrator will establish and maintain in the name of the indenture trustee one or more investment reserve accounts.
 On any distribution date and to the extent of available funds, if the ratings of any eligible investments in an accumulation account have been downgraded by one or more rating agencies, the indenture trustee will deposit into a related investment reserve account an amount, if any, to be set by each applicable rating agency in satisfaction of the rating agency condition (such amount not to exceed the amount of the unrealized loss on the related eligible investments).
 On each distribution date, all amounts on deposit in an investment reserve account either will be withdrawn from that investment reserve account and deposited into the related accumulation account in an amount required to offset any realized losses on eligible investments related to that accumulation account, or will be deposited into the collection account to be used as available funds on such distribution date.

-• Supplemental Interest Accounts.
-If required on a reset date, the administrator will establish and maintain in the name of the indenture trustee a supplemental interest account related to any accumulation account.
+Supplemental Interest Accounts.
+On the closing date, and on any subsequent reset date when a related accumulation account is established for a class of reset rate notes, the administrator will establish and maintain in the name of the indenture trustee a supplemental interest account related to any accumulation account.

-On each distribution date when amounts are deposited into or are on deposit in an accumulation account, the indenture trustee. subject to sufficient available funds, will deposit into the related supplemental interest account an amount sufficient to pay either to the related reset rate noteholders or to each related swap counterparty, as applicable, the floating rate payments due to such noteholders or swap counterparty, as applicable, through the next related distribution date at the related LIBOR-based floating rate on all amounts on deposit in the related accumulation account, after giving effect to an assumed rate of investment earnings on that account.
+On each distribution date when amounts are deposited into or are on deposit in an accumulation account, the indenture trustee, subject to sufficient available funds, will deposit into the related supplemental interest account an amount sufficient to pay either to the related reset rate noteholders or to each related swap counterparty, as applicable, the floating rate payments due to such noteholders or swap counterparty, as applicable, through the next related distribution date at the related LIBOR-based floating rate on all amounts on deposit in the related accumulation account, after giving effect to an assumed rate of investment earnings on that account.